micronDLA/SDK/README.md

         y = self.op(x)
         return y
 ```
 The purpose of this example test is to show how to run the computation in the accelerator.
-Thus, we wont train this Conv model for anything.
+Thus, we will not train this Conv model for anything.
 By default, the weights and bias are random values.
-You need to create an instance of the model and export it into a onnx file.
+You need to create an instance of the model and export it into an onnx file.
 ```python
 w = 16 # input sizes
 i = 256 # input planes